wasamas/rget/README.md

 # rget

 Downloading newest radio programs on the web.
-Supported radio stations are hibiki, animate, onsen, seaside communications and niconico.
+Supported radio stations are:

+* hibiki
+* animate
+* onsen
+* seaside communications
+* niconico
+* freshlive.tv

 If you want to save files as MP3, needs `ffmpeg` command.